dipu-bd/lightnovel-crawler/README.md

 $ lncrawl -h
 ```

-> There is a verbose mode for extended logging: `lncrawl -v`
+> There is a verbose mode for extended logging: `lncrawl -lll`

 ### Available websites